french-cherian/french-cherian.github.io/2-usa.md

 North Carolina

 ### travel
-Airport options: Atlanta, GA / Asheville, NC / Chattanooga, TN.
+Airport options: Atlanta, GA / Asheville, NC.

 It is possible to fly into Nashville or Knoxville but we do not recommend driving the [Tail of the Dragon](https://tailofthedragon.com/details/) (US-129), a route popular with motorcyclists for its many curves.